amisha1780/shahlab/index.md

 {% capture text %}

-One of our projects evaluates the key protochemical reaction mechanisms driving COS and CS<sub>2</sub> formation from organic sulfur during sunlight photolysis of natural waters, with important implications to the global sulfur cycle and climate change.
+One project evaluates the key protochemical reaction mechanisms driving COS and CS<sub>2</sub> formation from organic sulfur during sunlight photolysis of natural waters, with important implications to the global sulfur cycle and climate change.

 {%
   include button.html